Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Empirical Analysis of Cross-Entropy and Label Smoothing Losses

 \subsection{Label Smoothing Induces Enhanced NC2}

-Along with the faster convergence to neural collapse under LS loss, we further observe that LS loss maintains a distinct balance between NC1 and NC2 throughout training.
-Specifically, we find that for the same level of NC1, LS consistently provides a more pronounced manifestation of NC2 compared to CE Loss.
-The leftmost column of Figure \ref{fig:nc1nc2} provides a scatter plot of NC1 and NC2 under both loss functions, with the NC metrics recorded every $10$ training epochs.
-Across all three datasets (with the plot for STL10 provided in Figure \ref{fig:nc1nc2_stl10}), the data points under LS loss consistently position to the left of those for CE loss.
-This observation suggests that at equivalent levels of NC1, LS loss induces an intensified level of NC2. \looseness=-1
+Along with the faster convergence to neural collapse under label smoothing, we further observe that models trained with label smoothing maintain a distinct balance between NC1 and NC2 throughout training.
+Specifically, we find that for the same level of NC1, label smoothing consistently provides a more pronounced manifestation of NC2 compared to cross-entropy Loss.
+Figure \ref{fig:nc1nc2} provides scatter plots of NC1 and NC2 under both loss functions, with the NC metrics recorded every $10$ training epochs.
+Across all four datasets, the data points under label smoothing consistently position to the left of those for cross-entropy loss.
+This observation suggests that at equivalent levels of NC1, label smoothing induces an intensified level of NC2. \looseness=-1

-To gain insight into this phenomenon, we now closely examine the formulations of cross-entropy and label smoothing loss.
+To gain insight into this phenomenon, we now closely examine the formulations of cross-entropy loss and label smoothing.
 Given an input $\bm{x}$, the output logit and the predicted distribution are equal to $\bm{z}=f_{\Theta}(\bm{x})$ and $\bm{p}=\text{Softmax}(\bm{z})$, respectively.
-As per Equation \ref{eq:ls}, assuming the observation $\bm{x}$ is from the $k$-th class, CE loss is formulated as $l_{CE} = - \log(p_k)$.
+As per Equation \ref{eq:ls}, assuming the observation $\bm{x}$ is from the $k$-th class, cross-entropy loss is formulated as $l_{CE} = - \log(p_k)$.
 To minimize cross-entropy loss, the emphasis is solely on making the logit of the target class larger than the logits of non-target classes {\em without} constraining the logit variation among the non-target classes.